NeLy-EPFL/flygym/doc/source/tutorials/rule_based_controller.rst

            self.curr_step += 1

-This class is actually included in ``flygym.mujoco.examples``.
+This class is actually included in ``flygym.examples``.
 Let’s import it.

 .. code-block:: ipython3
     :linenos:

-    from flygym.mujoco.examples.rule_based_controller import RuleBasedSteppingCoordinator
+    from flygym.examples.rule_based_controller import RuleBasedSteppingCoordinator

 Let’s define the weights of the rules and run 1 second of simulation: